 Thesis and Final Examination.
 Copies of the completed thesis must be provided to the examining committee two weeks prior to the examination.
-The date for the final oral examination is decided at the discretion of the major professor to allow as necessary for such matters as publication of the examination in the Institute Calendar.
-The oral examination covers principally the work of the thesis, and according to Institute regulations, must be held at least two weeks before the degree is conferred.
+The date for the final oral examination covers principally the work of the thesis and, according to Institute sary for such matters as publication of the examination in the Institute Calendar.
+The oral examination covers principally the work of the thesis and, according to Institute regulations, must be held at least two weeks before the degree is conferred.
 Two copies of the thesis are required of the graduate, one of which is deposited in the Institute library and the other is deposited with University Microfilms.
 The examining committee will consist of such individuals as may be recommended by the Chairman of the Division of Engineering and Applied Science and approved by the Dean of Graduate Studies.